elanadmin/Vagrant/centos_maipo_7/README.md

 ## add_id_rsa:
 If set to true, You need to create id_rsa file with your private key in the same folder of your Vagrantfile.

-As you can see above, you can also configure IP address, memory and CPU in the servers array.
+As you can see above, you can also configure IP address, memory and CPU capacities in the servers array.

 ## How to Run